How NHL star Bryan Bickell faced MS diagnosis

 He built up his strength playing for the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers, duly registering a primary assist on February 26, in his first game back.

-"He's taking everything in his stride, and he's come in with a great attitude," Hurricanes trainer Brian Maddox tells CNN.
-"It's definitely a disease that would debilitate a lot of people, so he's shown quite a resilience."

-Maddox jokingly compares his player to a walking "chemistry set," such is Bickell's extensive list of medications.
+"It's definitely a disease that would debilitate a lot of people," says Maddox, jokingly comparing Bickell to a walking "chemistry set" such is his extensive list of medications.

-While MS impairs his physical motor skills, it has the potential to be just as draining mentally.
+But Bickell took everything in his stride and his "great attitude" shone through.

-Off the ice, the big Canadian finds psychological escape on Charlotte's lakes, and he recently got a fishing boat.
-It's as if Bickell has taken a little piece of home with him to North Carolina.
+Off the ice, the big Canadian found psychological escape on Charlotte's lakes, recently acquiring a fishing boat to bring a little piece of home with him to North Carolina.

-Such diversion, Bickell said, has been "a big help in adjusting to dealing with this," but the support of his Checkers teammates -- a "bunch of young guns" -- has also boosted the stricken star.
+Such diversion, Bickell says, has been "a big help in adjusting to dealing with this," but the support of his Checkers teammates -- a "bunch of young guns" -- also boosted the stricken star.

 "Some guys ask about it, curious," he tells CNN.
 "Some are scared to ask me, but I tell them.
 They're inspired and truly, I think, believe in me.